Frequently Asked Questions

 CIAG was established in the School of Medicine by Dean Robert Carey in 2002 when he appointed Gregory Saathoff MD Associate Professor of Research in what is now the Department of Psychiatry and Neurobehavioral Sciences.
 Due to Dr. Saathoff’s appointment and essential elements within CIAG’s scope, which deal with emergency response capacities as well as with elements of human behavior during crises, CIAG resides within the University of Virginia School of Medicine.
 Because the School of Medicine shares a keen interest in medical aspects of crisis, CIAG has benefited from working on projects that include the American National Red Cross.

 CIAG has long had a commitment to education of University of Virginia students.
-In fact, it has relied on undergraduate and graduate students with Federal Work Study grants to meet some of its day-to-day needs.
+It has relied on undergraduate and graduate students with Federal Work Study grants to meet some of its day-to-day needs.
 CIAG leadership recognizes the importance of engendering leadership experience in students.
-U.Va. alumni have spoken with passion about the positive leadership experiences gained from national and international meetings sponsored by CIAG.
-With the arrival of Professor Eric Stern from the Swedish National Defence College, students are benefiting from direct guidance relating to crisis leadership and analysis.
+UVA alumni have spoken with passion about the positive leadership experiences gained from national and international meetings sponsored by CIAG.

 Within the University of Virginia, CIAG has collaborated with